CityOfPhiladelphia/ais/docs/APIUSAGE.md

 You can request that units contained within a given property be returned along with the top-level property by specifying the `include_units` querystring parameter.
 This parameter is only relevant for *address* queries.

+You can request that the geometry of the address object by returned as coordinates of a particular projection, by specifying the 'srid=####' querystring parameter, where #### is the numeric projection SRID/EPSG. (i.e. http://spatialreference.org/ref/)

 **Addresses**